chainchopper/NVNAx3D/replit.md

 - **Local-First**: Prefer on-device processing (Whisper for STT)
 - **Flexibility**: Manual configuration of all endpoints and services
 - **Not locked into Google's ecosystem**: Multi-provider support essential
+- **CRITICAL: No Replit Dependency**: ALL integrations/connectors (Twilio, Gmail, etc.) MUST be configured via app Settings UI or .env files - NOT Replit's integration system.
+System must be fully portable and independent.

 ## System Architecture